Chafe protection tips to reduce mooring line failures.

 Heat builds up because of friction between the fibers and also because of internal molecular friction.
 In a storm, then, wet nylon would last longer than dry nylon because the water would provide additional lubricity (good marine nylon line typically already has a finish that helps to reduce yarn-on-yarn friction) as well as cool the stressed fibers.

-When examined closely, the failed nylon pennant sent to Seaworthy by Chip Del Coro had small welds—plastic lumps—at the ends of some of the failed strands, which indicated that the line had failed internally.
-Furthermore, the broken strands showed no signs of external failure—yarns that had become "fuzzy" over a wide area after rubbing against the chock.
+When examined closely, the failed nylon pennant sent to us by Chip Del Coro had small welds — plastic lumps — at the ends of some of the failed strands, which indicated that the line had failed internally.
+Furthermore, the broken strands showed no signs of external failure — yarns that had become "fuzzy" over a wide area after rubbing against the chock.
 Surveyor Klopman also noted that with lines he'd examined that had failed in storms, there were typically small "micro welds" at the ends of the failed strands.

 PVC: A Theory